 Application of learning theory to the acquisition of sport and gross motor skills; the effects of distribution of practice, reinforcement, transfer, methodology, and information feedback on the performance and learning of skills.
 Examination of psychological models appropriate to the teaching and learning of such skills.
-Not offered on a regular basis.
-Availability to be determined by the department.
+Offered alternate Fall semesters.

-Physical Education 358.
+√ Physical Education 358.
 Physiology of Exercise.
 3 hrs.; 3 cr.
-Prereq: Completion of Science Area Requirements.
+Prereq: Biology 281.
 Not open to students with credit in Physical Education 352.